abcdesktopio/docs/opsdocs/docs/setup/vnc.md

 ```
 root@96df62a73e4f:/#
 ```
 To install standart application like xedit, xman or xeyes.
-Install the package x11-apps command in your myx11server container.
+Install the package x11-apps.

+Run those commands in your myx11server container.

 ```
 apt-get update